Nils Tore Føreland

 Nils Tore Føreland (born 26 July 1957) is a Norwegian politician for the Labour Party.

 He served as a deputy representative to the Parliament of Norway from Telemark during the terms 1981-1985, 1985-1989 and 1993-1997.
 In total he met during 19 days of parliamentary session.
-On the local level Føreland served as mayor of Drangedal from 2003 to 2011, having formerly been a member of Telemark county council for eight years.
+On the local level Føreland served as mayor of Drangedal Municipality from 2003 to 2011, having formerly been a member of Telemark county council for eight years.
 He combined the position as mayor with a job at an oil platform in the North Sea.

 He has been a deputy board member of the Norwegian State Housing Bank.